University Policy: 05-030 Motor Vehicle History Check

 4.1.4.
 Valid for the type of driving to be done.

-4.2.
-Motor vehicle history check: The review of any and all records related to operating a motor vehicle or other pertinent information collected and stored in a state or county repository.
-If records are collected or stored outside the State of Oregon, a motor vehicle history check may include any and all records related to operating a motor vehicle or other pertinent information collected according to local state rules or laws.
+4.4.
+Motor vehicle history check: The review of records related to operating a motor vehicle or other pertinent information collected and stored in a state or county repository.
+If records are collected or stored outside the state of Oregon, a Motor Vehicle History Check may include records related to operating a motor vehicle or other pertinent information collected according to local state rules or laws.

 5. Responsibilities & Procedures